Sunset Dunes: The Right Side of History

 Yet park advocates were labeled as “dangerous” by recall leaders for supporting something that will attract “new people” and “a different type of people with a whole different set of values and visions” to the Sunset.

 This rhetoric does not represent our city’s values.
-San Francisco has always been a place for newcomers from the Gold Rush to the Summer of Love.
+San Francisco has always been a place for newcomers — most notably during the Summer of Love.
 Every new immigrant, artist, LGBTQ person, and innovator makes our city better.

 We need to build more housing in San Francisco and the west side, especially near public transit.
-All cities in California must do this because suburban sprawl has been terrible for the environment.
+All cities in California need to do this because suburban sprawl is terrible for the environment.
+And it's terrible for public health.
+But above all, suburban sprawl is terrible because it limits access to economic opportunity.

 The refusal to build enough affordable housing in San Francisco has forced more people to the suburbs.
 And this includes some very important people a city needs to function — our first responders, teachers, and essential workers.
 We’re forcing them to live far away and commute back into the city.
 Even our adult kids and grandkids have to move away.